Buy now, pay later: Boon or bane?

 “If they miss a payment, no further transactions can go through until the payment is made.
 We also make it easy for them to stay on top of their finances through clear spend tracking and management within the app.”

 For freelance web designer Ng Jia Xiang, PayLater is a means of getting by on an irregular income.
-The 36-year-old explains that his income spreads thinly over some months due to the nature of his work.
+The 36-year-old explains that the nature of his work means he sees less income trickle in over some months.

 “It’s hard to foresee the number of projects that will come in on a monthly basis.
 Some months are busy, and others not so much.”

-Mr Ng, who avoids credit cards because of their range of fees, is considering using PayLater to buy what he wants while managing his cash flow.
+Mr Ng, who avoids credit cards because of their fees, is considering using PayLater to balance his purchases and cash flow.

-For now, he has his sights set on a new chair from gaming chair maker Secretlab — one of PayLater’s partner merchants.
+For now, he has his sights set on a new chair from Secretlab.
 “With PayLater, I can take advantage of limited-time deals when the price is right for me.”

 This feature is brought to you by